 - For products that are already OMRI Listed or in the process of being reviewed:

-- Product Change Report for the additional use class.
+- Submit a Change Report, requesting the additional use class.

-- Product Report (If the product is listed under Processing Sanitizers and Cleaners, and the supplier wants to also list the product under Crop Management Tools and Production Aids, the supplier completes any item on the Product Report-Crop, which was not submitted with the original application).
+- Complete the appropriate Product Report for the new use class (for example, if the product is listed under Processing Sanitizers and Cleaners, and the supplier wants to also list the product under Crop Management Tools and Production Aids, the supplier would complete any item on the Product Report-Crop, that was not submitted with the original application).

 What is the difference between a single ingredient product and a multi-ingredient product?